crevulus/next-word-of-the-day/README.md

 In my time as a teacher, and as a language learner, I've noticed a gap between textbook/dictionary definitions and the ways in which words are _actually_ used by _actual_ people.
 If you look up "lit", you' probably find something like "_verb_ past and past participle of light."
 How many of the 17 million #lit Instagram posts were aiming for that definition?

 ### Features
-* Return search a standard, dictionary definition to act as a foundation.
+* Return a standard dictionary definition to act as a foundation.
 A control variable, if you will.
 * Urban dictionary results (hidden by default, to protect younger users) to show user-submitted definitions.
-* A spotify widget containing thir search term in the title.
+* A spotify widget containing a song with their search term in the title.
-* Two tweets.
+* Two tweets to show example sentences.
 * Optimised for mobile, as most English e-learners use mobile for quick reference.

 ### Made Using